Every home needs a Health Check

 What to do

-Recap: Outdoor
+Recap: Outdoor areas

-What you can do to help:
+What you can do to help maintain outdoor areas:

-• Trim overhanging trees and shrubs routinely
+- Trim overhanging trees and shrubs regularly.

 When to speak to a professional: